 - excessive bleeding at the site of the surgery

-- accidental damage to the nerves that run through the spine, which could then affect some of the functions of the body such as bladder control (urinary incontinence)
+- accidental damage to the nerves that run through the spine, which could result in a paralysis with loss of bladder and bowel function

-You should discuss the benefits and risks associated with spinal surgery with the doctor in charge of your care.
+Before deciding whether to have spinal surgery, you should discuss the benefits and risks with the doctor in charge of your care.